fabrizionastri/flexup-nuxt-mvp/README.md

 Follow the steps below to launch the app:

+1. `pnpm generate`: reset the index files, some type literal definitions and to update the jsonServer to match the data in the inMemory test data
-1. `pnpm mock` : launches the jsonServer (only required for the `jsonServer` mock database implementation and for testing), or `pnpm rmock` to also reset the index files
+2. `pnpm jsonServer`: launche the jsonServer (only required for the `jsonServer` mock database implementation and for testing)
-2. `pnpm hono` : launches the Hono API server
+3. `pnpm hono` : launches the Hono API server
-3. `pnpm test` : launches the tests in Vitest
+4. `pnpm test` : launches the tests in Vitest
-4. `pnpm dev` : launches the Nuxt 3 app
+5. `pnpm dev` : launches the Nuxt 3 app

+After launch the Nuxt app, go to the [Home Page](http://localhost:3000/login) or directly to the [login](http://localhost:3000/login) page.

+User following credentials to login:

+- Identifier: fabrizioUsername
+- Password: plop

+or

+- Identifier: totoUsername
+- Password: plop